Shujaat Khan finishes the summer music season with a performance in Delhi on August 18th and in Guwahati, Assam, on the 26th.

-In September also, Shujaat Khan performs in Noida, just outside Delhi on the 8th,,,, and in Delhi on the 10th for Banyan Tree.
-This concert is called "Ananthgatha",,,one artist,,one evening.
-This gives the artist and the listeners a chance to listen to Indian Classical music as it was once performed, in an unhurried format.
-On the 24th he will play in Singapore for the Music Festival.
+Khan performs in Noida on September 8th and then again in Delhi on September 10th for Banyan Tree.
+The latter concert, called “Ananthgatha,” gives listeners a chance to listen to Indian Classical music as it was once performed, in an unhurried format.

-On the 5th of October Shujaat khan will perform in Shimla for Shimla Classical Music festival and on 19th Shujaat collaborates with the famous "Daff" player Ahmed Yahiyazadeh....in Paris. and then will be in Jaipur on the 27th and 28th for the Indian Music Summit.
+On the 5th of October, Shujaat Khan will perform in Shimla for the Shimla Classical Music Festival.
+Khan then performs on October 19th in Paris, collaborating with the famous daf player, Ahmed Yahiyazadeh.
+He finishes the month with two concerts in Jaipur on the 27th and 28th for the Indian Music Summit.

 For the birth anniversary of Mahatma Gandhi, Ustad Shujaat Khan has recorded his version of the timeless bhajan, "Vaishnav Jana To".
 This was made into a video for Taj Mahal Tea at the Taj Mahal Tea House in Bandra, Mumbai.
 The video was released on YouTube on October 2nd, 2016 and by the 5th, had already crossed one million hits.